PUP Startup Script

 - Error messages are output to the console

-- Current command will be skipped
+- Current command is skipped

-- Script continues to execute subsequent commands
+- Script continues executing subsequent commands

 Common Errors: